publiccodenet/about/activities/member-relations/user-mapping/developers-and-designers.md

 * black boxes make security impossible
 * development is risky, especially if team members leave
-* mismatch between the employment norms and cultures of many public administrations and the open source community
+* discrepancy between the employment norms and culture of some public administrations and the open source community
 * skepticism about government and public administrations' ability to do open source properly at scale